 Even if you’ve never dabbled in the craft of videography or photography, if you are willing to learn, you can build up these skills to improve your business!
-No expensive class necessary.
+No expensive class is necessary.

 In this article, I am going to walk you through real estate video editing on Final Cut Pro!

 Step 1.
 Setting Up Your Project

 Now that you’ve learned how to shoot real estate video, it’s time to begin editing your project.
 To begin, the first thing you need to do is open up Final Cut Pro and create a new library.
 I recommend creating a new library for each listing you have to help you stay organized.